 Currently all of our clinical trials are conducted in the United States, however in the future, we may in the future choose to conduct one or more of our clinical trials outside the United States.
 Although the FDA may accept data from clinical trials conducted outside the United States, acceptance of this data is subject to certain conditions imposed by the FDA.
 Generally, the patient population for any clinical trials conducted outside of the United States must be representative of the population for whom we intend to seek approval in the United States and the data must be applicable to the U.S. population and medical practice in ways that the FDA deems clinically meaningful.
 In addition, while these clinical trials are subject to the applicable local laws, FDA acceptance of the data will be dependent upon its determination that the trials also complied with all applicable U.S. laws and regulations.
-There can be no assurance that the FDA will accept data from trials conducted outside of the United States.
-If the FDA does not accept the data from any of our clinical trials that we determine to conduct outside the United States, it would likely result in the need for additional trials, which would be costly and time-consuming and delay or permanently halt our development of the product candidate.
+There can be no assurance that the FDA will accept data from trials conducted outside of the United States, it would likely result in the need for additional trials, which would be costly and time-consuming and delay or permanently halt our development of the product candidate.
 Any clinical trials outside of the United States might also be subject to delays and risks surrounding geopolitical events.